 “Wasn’t The Word ‘Homosexual’ Only Recently Added By Modern Translators Of The Bible And Therefore They Introduced An Improper Bias?”

-by Scott Wakefield, Lead Pastor
+By Scott Wakefield, Lead Pastor

 Footnotes: